-Before you secure the television to the wall, you’ll need to get the brackets attached to the television.
-Then, lay a blanket down on the floor and then carefully set your television on it, glass side down.
+Before you secure the television to the wall, you’ll need to attach the brackets to the television.
+Lay a blanket down on the floor and then carefully set your television on it, glass side down.

 Follow the manufacturer’s instructions on how to attach the brackets to the television.
 Typically, you’ll need to locate the holes on the back of the TV and then line them up with the brackets, securing them tightly with screws.